shadowtime2000/natural-classifier/README.md

 ## Installation

-You can install this repository and use ```npm publish -g``` in it, or you can download it from the Github npm registry with this:
+You can install this repository and use ```npm install -g``` in it, or you can download it from the Github npm registry with this:
 ```
 > npm install @shadowtime2000/natural-classifier
 ```